robey/packrattle/docs/tutorial.md

 So if that was all it could do, we might as well pack up and go home.
 This vacation is over.

 Luckily, this is just the beginning!
-We don't really want the match object from the regex.
-We want it to be parsed into a number, and we can get that by adding a transform to the parser.
+Parser objects have a few methods that allow us to transform the results.
+This is how a compiler can turn parser output into an AST, and how we can evaluate expressions as the parser works.
+For this parser, we want to turn the match object from the regex into a javascript `Number`, and we can get that by adding a transform with `map`.

 ```javascript
 > var number = packrattle.regex(/\d+/).map(match => parseInt(match[0], 10));